yaoli/GSN/README.md

 to visualize MNIST: 'python image_tiler.py'

-(3) to run a two layer Deep Stochastic Network in the paper A
+(3) to run a two layer Generative Stochastic Network in the paper A

 run on gpu: THEANO_FLAGS=mode=FAST_RUN,device=gpu,floatX=float32 python run_dsn.py